aznamingtool/AzureNamingTool/README.md

   **NOTE**
   - Ensure the '.' is included in the command

-- Run the following **Docker command** to create a new volume in your Docker environment

-	*docker volume create aznamingtoolvol*

-- Run the following ##Docker command** to create a new container and mount the new volume
+- Run the following ##Docker command** to create a new container and mount a new volume

 	*docker run -d -p 8081:80 --mount source=aznamingtoolvol,target=/app/settings aznamingtool:latest*